NCFM Medical Student Rotations

 - All rotations begin on Mondays at 8:00a.m. (holidays excepted)

-- Maximum of three days scheduled absence during the four week rotation. (excluding weekends)
+- Maximum of two days scheduled absence during the four week rotation. (excluding weekends)

 - The program cannot monetarily compensate medical students nor their sponsoring institutions for rotations performed.